 Advanced Cardiac Life Support Certificate

-The Clinical Scholars Program is now accepting applications for a July 2014 start date through November 29, 2013.
+The Clinical Scholars Program is now accepting applications for a July 2014 start date.
+The application deadline is November 4, 2013.

 For an on-line application, go to http://scholarapplication.rockefeller.edu

 For additional information contact Dr. Barry S. Coller at Barry.Coller@rockefeller.edu